pingcap/docs-cn/v2.1/reference/configuration/tidb-server/configuration.md

 - The configuration file
 - Default: ""
 - If you have specified the configuration file, TiDB reads the configuration file.
-If the corresponding configuration also exists in the command line flags, TiDB uses the configuration in the command line flags to overwrite that in the configuration file.
+If the corresponding configuration also exists in the command line options, TiDB uses the configuration in the command line options to overwrite that in the configuration file.
 For detailed configuration information, see [TiDB Configuration File Description](/v2.1/reference/configuration/tidb-server/configuration-file.md).

 ## `--host`